BakiAkgun1/Detection_Of_Turkish_Hate_Speech_On_Tweeter_With_Fine-Tuning/README.md

-### Detection of Hate Speech on Turkish Tweets Using Machine Learning
+### Detection of Hate Speech on Turkish Tweets Using Machine Learning With Fine-Tuning

 This repository contains a project focused on detecting hate speech in Turkish tweets using various machine learning techniques.
 Below, you will find a summary of the steps involved, the methodology applied, and the results achieved.